tfitz237/lftp-bash/README.md

 ```

 ### To upload from Local -> Remote
-Run the bash script with the `up` argument and it will upload your changes from the local directory to the remote directory.
+Run the bash script with the `-u` argument and it will upload your changes from the local directory to the remote directory.

 The `lftp mirror` command has the `--verbose --newer-only` options enabled, which deletes any files remotely that aren't in your local directory, echos what files are being transferred, and only transfers new files ignoring older ones.
 ```bash